CCBDA-UPC/Assignments-2025/Lab06.md

 <img src="./images/Lab05-7.png " alt="Search" title="Search"/>

 If the web app works correctly in your computer commit the changes and deploy the new version in the cloud.
 Change whatever is necessary to make it work.

 **Q51: Has everything gone alright?
 What have you changed?**

+**Q52: Explain all the steps that you have followed after changing the web application code to have the web application updates running in the cloud.**

-**Q52: Draw a diagram of the current deployment of the web app using a tool such as [Draw.io](https://www.drawio.com/blog/aws-diagrams)**
+**Q53: Draw a diagram of the current deployment of the web app using a tool such as [Draw.io](https://www.drawio.com/blog/aws-diagrams)**

-**Q53: Assess the current version of the web application against each of the twelve factor application.**
+**Q54: Assess the current version of the web application against each of the twelve factor application.**

-**Q54: How long have you been working on this session?
+**Q55: How long have you been working on this session?
 What have been the main difficulties that you have faced and how have you solved them?** Add your answers to `README.md`.

 ## How to submit this assignment: